redhat-performance/ops-tools/README.md

     * idrac - utilities for managing Dell iDRAC interfaces
     * nagios - automated, templated deployment and management of Nagios
     * undercloud - automate installation and setup of OpenStack undercloud
+    * wiki-wordpress-nginx-mariadb - deploys what it says, full wordpress stack.

 **lab-scheduler**
   - The QUADS (quick and dirty scheduler) system provisioning scheduler